Sergey Sobyanin: Political career

 In 1991, he was elected mayor of Kogalym.

 Since 1993, he has been the First Deputy of the Head of the Administration of the Khanty–Mansi Autonomous Okrug.

-In 1994, he was elected chairman of the Khanty–Mansi Duma.

-In January 1996, he became a member of the Federation Council of Russia.

-Since July 1998, he has been chairman of the Constitutional Law, Judicial, and Legal Problems Committee.

 On 27 October 1996, he was re-elected as a delegate and a chairman of the Khanty–Mansi Duma.

 On 12 July 2000 he was appointed the First Deputy of Plenipotentiary of President of Russia in the Urals Federal District.

 On 14 January 2001 he was elected governor of Tyumen Oblast.
 During the campaign, oil tycoon Vladimir Bogdanov was its confidant.

 He has been a member of the Supreme Council of the United Russia political party since 2004.

 In 2005, Sergey Sobyanin sent a request to the President of Russia about a vote of confidence.
 That was done in case of the change of the governor assignment procedure.
 Vladimir Putin nominated him for election by the Duma of the Tyumen Oblast and he was finally reelected on 17 February 2005.

 In November 2005, he was appointed a head of the Administration of the President of Russia.

 Since 21 October 2010, he has been the Mayor of Moscow.

-Awarded a Medal of Honour, church IInd stage order of St. Kniaz Danil Moscowskiy, Medal of Honour in Education, French Republic Medal of Honour in Agriculture.

-Laureate of the "2003 Russia's Man of the Year: Politician" prize.

 Mayor of Moscow

-City planning

-The preservation organization Archnadzor criticized Sobyanin for his razing of historical landmarks to make way for contemporary buildings.
-In March 2012, Sobyanin garnered controversy for doing little to clean up the city side walks.
-The City of Moscow has invested considerable resources in beautification and pedestrianization of the City Center.
-Under the plan, 12,500 trees were planted, sidewalks were widened and redone in granite pavers, the city center got 20 km of protected cycling lanes, decorative street lighting and Velobike a new public bike share system.
-A total of 2,600 private building facades were renovated as part of the beautification initiative.

-Moscow Urban Renewal Initiative

-Moscow Urban Renewal Initiative involves the demolition of dilapidated five-story blocks of flats known as Khrushchevka and the relocation of their residents to modern high-rise housing.
-The project's aim is to identify and demolish Khrushchevka which are often hazardous and unfit for living and replace them with higher density modern and safe structures.
-The program stipulates providing the residents of buildings put on the demolition list with equivalent living space with amenities in new buildings in their district.

-The list of buildings in the program includes the demolition and replacement more than 5,000 housing blocks with a total area of about 16,000,000 square metres and about 1.6 million residents.